 Nakheel are the developers of The World islands, which were completed in 2008.
 Nakheel's support is the cornerstone of my swim challenge.
 Without them this swim would not be possible.
 From the very beginning when I first approached them to swim around The World they have been wonderful.
 They are providing guidance on the overall logistics of the challenge including tides, water temp and jellyfish.
 They are also mapping the route for me and are providing the support boats on the day of the challenge that will stick by my side and help me get from A to Z.

 Up and Running is a fantastic integrated sports clinic based in Jumeirah.
-They are taking care of all my health needs for the swim, we've talked nutrition, sports psychology and they have given me a full medical - I am good to go!
+They are taking care of all my health needs like I am suffering from gout pain.
+Therefore, I need strong remedies and relief from gout.For more information, you can visit this site for gout pain relief information.the swim, we've talked nutrition, sports psychology and they have given me a full medical - I am good to go!
 Their nurse Sue will be on the support boat all day taking care of any medical issues like jellyfish stings..... but we hope they won't make an appearance!
 Whatever happens I know I am in great hands.

 Eleven is the very cool UAE brand and communications agency who have designed my swim logo and the entire website pro-bono.
 It was a lot of work and they went above and beyond to deliver the latest in website design whilst constantly putting up with my changes and requests.
 Style, patience and enthusiasm is what they have in bucket loads.